Every summer BP publish their statistical review of world energy.

 Possibly more significant than the total CO2 emissions output is the comparison of the CO2 emissions / head for the various nation groups.
 This measure represents the level of development of various Nations.

 In 2003 China overtook the world-wide average for CO2 emissions / head and surpassed the rapidly developing nations.
-China’s emissions / head have increased in 2018 to ~6.92 tonnes / head.
-China and the EU(28) emissions/ head had been closely aligned since 2014 but China has now surpassed the EU(28) at ~6.49 tonnes / head.
+China’s emissions / head have increased in 2020 to ~6.93 tonnes / head.
+China and the EU(28) emissions/ head were closely aligned from 2014 to 2019.
+With the COVID effect in Europe CO2 emission/head have reduced to 5.40 tonnes/head whereas China has now surpassed the whole EU(28) at ~6.93 tonnes / head.

 India’s CO2 emissions have grown by 4.7 times since 1965 and are now accelerating.
 That emissions rate is likely to grow continuously with increased use of coal for electricity generation.

-The CO2 emission reduction has not been achieved by the introduction of Weather Dependent Renewables, which will always require ancillary fossil fuel back-up to compensate for their intermittent unreliability.
+The CO2 emission reduction has not been achieved by the introduction of Weather Dependent Renewables, which will always require ancillary dispatchable back-up to compensate for their intermittent unreliability.
 In addition their raw material requirements, manufacture, installation, etc. will always continue to need substantial fossil fuel input.

 Russia is actively involved in backing anti-fracking campaigns throughout Europe and in the USA via its support of various NGO groups.
 This is an obvious policy to protect the large Gasprom markets for Russian Gas in the West.
-This has achieved an energy stranglehold on Western nations, as was well demonstrated in the Ukraine.
+This also achieves an energy stranglehold on Western nations, as already demonstrated in the Ukraine.
+The German commitment to the Nordstream pipelines under the Baltic further confirm Western Europe’s vulnerability to Russian control of its energy supplies.
 The export of Fracked gas from the USA to Europe and the possibility of indigenous fracking might break such a stranglehold, if the local protests can be ignored.

 India’s growth in CO2 emissions 2018 – 2018 was by a further 162,000,000 tonnes.
 India has some 450 new Coal-fired generation plants currently under development.